Christmas in Thailand: How the Country Celebrates the Festive Season

 To provide a clearer picture, let’s briefly explore the customs typically associated with Christmas, predominant in Europe and occasionally found in Thailand.
 Additionally, we’ll highlight a few places and activities to experience the Christmas celebration in Thailand.

-Christmas Trees in Thailand?
+Christmas Trees and Decorations in Thailand

 The first and by no means the least important rule for a successful Christmas is to have a Christmas tree.
 Generally, Christmas trees are a staple in almost every home in Europe.
 However, when you look at homes in Thailand, Christmas trees are rare, if not almost non-existent.
 They are mainly found in large shops or public places.
 In Bangkok, for example, you can find some beautifully decorated ones in front of Iconsiam, Siam Paragon and especially CentralWord.

-Do We Give Christmas Presents in Thailand?
+Are Christmas Presents Exchanged in Thailand?

 The second implicit rule of Christmas states that where there’s Christmas, there are presents, and especially gift packages.
 Presents are always given with wrapping, adorned with a ribbon when the gift is too bulky.
 This practice of concealing gifts is relatively recent in Europe; in the past, gifts were exchanged openly.
 The act of hiding the gift adds an element of surprise.